 How Do We Prevent Pineal Gland Calcification?

 Eliminating exposure to fluoride is the #1 priority.
-We can start by being careful about surreptitious forms of fluoride in Teflon, foods, and beverages produced with municipal water, tap water, infant formula, fluoride containing drugs like Prozac, toothpaste, etc. We have collected a number of studies from the US National Library of Medicine on natural substances which mitigate fluoride toxicity.
-We also have a section on our database dedicated to finding substances which prevent or reverse other forms of pathological calcification which may have relevance for pineal gland calcification, such as ectopic calcification.
+We can start by being careful about surreptitious forms of fluoride in Teflon, foods, and beverages produced with municipal water, tap water, infant formula, fluoride-containing drugs like Prozac, toothpaste, etc. We have collected a number of studies from the US National Library of Medicine on natural substances that mitigate fluoride toxicity.
+We also have a section on our database dedicated to finding substances that prevent or reverse other forms of pathological calcification which may have relevance for pineal gland calcification, such as ectopic calcification.
 Lastly, there is research on the potential value of magnesium and phytate in reducing pineal gland calcification.

 © March 12th, 2018, GreenMedInfo LLC.

 This work is reproduced and distributed with the permission of GreenMedInfo LLC.
 Want to learn more from GreenMedInfo?
 Sign up for the newsletter here http://www.greenmedinfo.com/greenmed/newsletter.